Ky2200/Ky2200/README.md

 My name is Kymani (or Ky for short).
 My pronouns are he/they.

-How to reach me: kymani.baxter@uconn.edu 📫
+How to reach me: baxterk6@mail.sacredheart.edu📫

 I recently became a computer science grad student 🤓 with an interest in exploring data science/engineering and scientific computing.